facebook

 Supporting Fluency Development with IM K–5 Math

 Based on research and advice from expert educators and mathematicians, IM approached fluency through a coherent progression of skills integrated throughout the IM K–5 Math curriculum.
-Fluency is not a named section of a unit or measured by a single assessment but rather an overall goal of the entire program.
+Fluency is an ongoing goal that is developed, practiced, and reinforced across every activity and lesson.

 In IM K–5 Math, fluency means: